bigskysoftware/chill/chill-script/README.md

-# Lekker Template Language
+# Chill Template Language

-The Lekker Template Language (LTL) is Yet Another Templating Language (YATL) for the JVM.
+The Chill Template Language is Yet Another Templating Language (YATL) for the JVM.

-LTL is designed to be relatively simple and lightweight, but is not overly concerned with pure rendering performance.
+CTL is designed to be relatively simple and lightweight, but is not overly concerned with pure rendering performance.
 Rather it is focused on developer productivity with:

 * Automatic detection of developer mode, with hot reload